acarr/meenta-public/_faqs/how-do-i-pay.markdown

 ---
 layout: faq
-title: How do I pay?
+title: How do I pay for sequencing?
 collections: faqs
 published: true
 summary: